Rodez - things to see and do

 period, the historic heart of modern Rodez is still clearly enclosed in

-the perimeter of the old Roman and mediaeval city walls, or which parts
+the perimeter of the old Roman and medieval city walls, or which parts

 and several towers survive to this day.